grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 `weight`

-:  Determines the placement of the topic within the left-hand sidebar of our website, with smaller numbers placing the topic higher in the guide.
+:  Determines the placement of the topic within the left-hand sidebar on https://grafana.com.
+Smaller numbers place the topic higher in the guide.
 Pages with the same weight have lexicographic ordering.

-   Use increments of `100` for all other content files, because doing so eliminates much of the need to re-order existing topics when new topics are added.
+   Use increments of `100` for all other content files.
+Doing so makes it easier for you to re-order existing topics when you add new topics.
 Weights are per directory.

 `keywords`

-:  Keywords are used by the website to link to related pages in the “related content” sections.
+:  The website uses keywords to link to related pages in the _Related content_ sections.
-   They do not appear in the resulting HTML source for the page and have no effect on SEO.
+   They do not appear in the resulting HTML source for the page and do not affect SEO.

    Ideally, use single terms as opposed to phrases.